ChriSuh10/Steganography/README.md

-# Simple stegonography program to hide messages or images in the least-significant-bits of the red, green, and blue pixels of a provided image.
+# Simple steganography program to hide messages or images in the least-significant-bits of the red, green, and blue pixels of a provided image.